 Many responders are too quick to move into the diagnosis phase of problem solving.
 If we move too quickly into diagnostics, we are likely to jump to conclusions, stop listening to the requestor, miss the fact that there is already a KCS article in the knowledge base, or miss the opportunity to learn from others' experiences in solving similar problems.
 KCS reinforces the need for the literal step to be the first step in the problem solving process.

-Deal with the administrative elements at the beginning (contact initiation) and end of each contact (wrap up) - not interspersed thorough the resolution process.
-This approach will allow focus on the objective of problem solving:
+Deal with the administrative elements at the beginning (contact initiation) and end of each contact (wrap up) - not interspersed throughout the resolution process.
+This approach will allow focus on the objective of problem solving.

 Problem solving is a collaborative process.
 Ask any responder what they do when they realize they are working on something new or unfamiliar and they will tell you they reach out to their peers: they collaborate.
 All too often they do it in spite of the traditional processes and escalation rules.
 What if our process and infrastructure facilitated collaboration instead of inhibited it?